-Mrs. Love disclosed Dr. Cady as an expert witness pursuant to Rule 49(H).
+Mrs. Love disclosed Dr. Cady as an expert witness according to Rule 49(H).
 Dr. Cady is a licensed psychologist.
-He has knowledge regarding attention deficit disorder (“ADD”) and attention deficit hyperactivity disorder (“ADHD”).
-The Court determined that Dr. Cady had the experience, training, and education to offer an opinion on adult onset ADD and ADHD.
+He has knowledge regarding attention deficit disorder (“ADD”) and attention-deficit hyperactivity disorder (“ADHD”).
+The Court determined that Dr. Cady had the experience, training, and education to offer an opinion on adult-onset ADD and ADHD.
 Therefore, the superior court did not abuse its discretion in permitting him to testify.

 Mrs. Roses’ Testimony

 The Court of Appeals affirmed the superior court’s order.
-It awarded Mrs. Love her attorneys’ fees on appeal pursuant to A.R.S. § 25-324.
+It awarded Mrs. Love her attorneys’ fees on appeal according to A.R.S. § 25-324.